 For claims relating to hospital care, medical treatment, surgery, or a medical exam, a veteran must prove that the VA caused the injury or death through:

-The VA will often argue that you don't deserve compensation because you were already disabled and you don't have proof that the VA doctor a facility made your condition worse.
+The VA will often argue that you don't deserve compensation because you were already disabled and you don't have proof that the VA doctor or facility made your condition worse.
 This is why it is so important to get an opinion from a non-VA doctor whenever possible.

-Unless a veteran can prove a clear cut case of negligence (failure to exercise reasonable care) and that the VA failed to provide informed consent of the risks involved, these claims are difficult to win.
+Unless you can prove a clear cut case of negligence (failure to exercise reasonable care) and that the VA failed to provide informed consent of the risks involved, these claims are difficult to win.
 (In the case of surgery, major surgeries often have complex risks involved, and doctors performing high-risk operations cannot assure satisfactory results.
 A veteran who consented to those risks and then suffers one of the dire consequences likely has no claim, even though he or she may feel there was malpractice.)

 The VA will review the evidence that supports your claim and the evidence that hurts your claim.
 All of this evidence will be viewed in the light of giving you the benefit of the doubt.
 But it is still a hard hurdle to prove that, if it were not for the VA's negligence, you would not have suffered the injury.